juji-io/datalevin/doc/search.md

 following two conditions is met:

-* this document is not going to appear in the required number of inverted lists, based on the aforementioned mathematical property;
+* this document is not going to appear in the required number of inverted lists, based on the aforementioned mathematical property.
+This is the main innovation of the T-Wand algorithm.

 or,